gitlabhq/gitlabhq/doc/gitlab-geo/README.md

  * You cannot push code to secondary nodes
  * Git LFS is not supported yet
  * Git Annex is not supported yet

+### Frequently Asked Questions

+ * Can I use Geo in a disaster recovery situation?

+Gitlab Geo was not made with that in mind.
+There are limitations to what we replicate (see Current limitations).
+In an extreme data-loss situation you can make a secondary Geo into your primary, but this is not officially supported.